Vlad-Shcherbina/icfpc2020-tbd/README.md

 Let's say relatively recent nightly toolchain.
 OS is not important, this should work on any major one.

-### crates != compilation units != modules != files
+### packages != compilation units != modules != files

 (The following is oversimplification and lies but this shit is confusing as it is already.)

-Crate is a thing with `Cargo.toml`.
+Package is a thing with `Cargo.toml`.
 It's a unit of dependency management.

-A crate contains exactly one lib compilation unit and any number of bin compilation units.
+A package contains exactly one lib compilation unit and any number of bin compilation units.

-By the way, Rust docs and compiler messages use the word "crate" to refer to compilation units as well.
+By the way, Rust docs and compiler messages use the word "crate" to refer to packages and compilation units, depending on the context.

 Lib compilation unit is a tree of modules with the root at `src/lib.rs`.
 This tree structure could be defined either inline, or in separate files.
 Or any combination.